 Students will be able to describe how alternative energy is developed in the U.S. and the European Union.
-Students will be able to list the advantages and disadvantages to alternative energies, urban plans, and sustainable building design.
+Students will be able to list the advantages and disadvantages of alternative energies, urban plans, and sustainable building design.
 Students will be able to explain how energy policy impacts sustainable development.

 Students visit tidal,wave,PV,and algae power research labs.
 By hearing lectures from a U.K. perspective, they learn how much policy impacts the development and implementation of these alternative energy resources.
 They also learn how it impacts the design of residential and commercial buildings.

 The two unusual pedagogical aspects of this course are the study abroad and the interdisciplinary nature.
 The students not only have to think in a new atmosphere, but are surrounded by students who think differently than they do.
-Both of these trigger many different emotions which lead them to think more deeply and broadly about sustainability.
+Both of these trigger many different thoughts and emotions which lead them to think more deeply and broadly about sustainability.